You’re going to a backcountry ski hut! Yay! Untracked pow, great friends, cozy nights. Here’s a packing list to help you prepare for the adventure.

 - Wool long underwear aka midweight base layer bottoms

 - Ski Socks I like wool socks, as thin as possible, and a new pair each day to keep them from getting crusty and cold.
+I once went to a professional boot fitter and he told me to get thinner socks.
+I thought I had thin socks, but it turns out they needed to be thinner.
+Olympic Bootworks in Squaw Valley USA.

 - Sports Bra